St. Catharine's Medicine Open Day

 - 13:00 - Guided walk through Cambridge to the Faculty of Classics

 - 13:30 - Guided visit to the Museum of Classical Archaeology

 - 15:00 - Final question and answer session

 If you would like to come to this event, do email Lizzie from Emmanuel College at email@example.com with your name, the name of your school, and your contact email address.

 Oxford Pathways: Year 12 Study Days on 17, 18, 19 March

-  The Oxford Pathways Programme is now taking bookings for its Year 12 Study Days, which take place on 17, 18 and 19 March.
+The Oxford Pathways Programme is now taking bookings for its Year 12 Study Days on 17, 18 and 19 March.
 Subjects on offer range from Biomedical Sciences to Earth Sciences, History to Economics and Management, and Classics to German.
 The Study Days are open to Year 12 students, at non-selective state schools or colleges in the UK, who have the potential to make a competitive application to Oxford University.
 See a sample timetable and book online.
 There is some accommodation available, free of charge, for those who are travelling furthest: make your request on the booking form.
 Applications close this Friday 30 January, so act swiftly!